friedt/kenteken-check-NL-RDW/README.md

 1. javascript
 2. html5

-The function 'kentekenCheck' returns true if a valid pattern is found, otherwise it returns 'XX-XX-XX', no vowels are accepted and no other letters that RDW described.
-Licenses with AA(Kingdome) and CD(corps diplomatique) are ignored in this function, letters C and Q are not allowed.
+The function 'kentekenCheck' returns true if a valid pattern is found, otherwise it returns 'XX-XX-XX', no vowels are accepted and no other characters that RDW described.
+Licenses with AA(Kingdome) and CD(corps diplomatique) are ignored in this function, characters C and Q are not allowed.